appbot/kms_rails/README.md

   my_model_instance.my_attribute_d
 ```

-Encrypted data is stored as a [MessagePack](https://github.com/msgpack/msgpack-ruby) blob in your database in the attribute column.
+Encrypted data is stored as a [MessagePack](https://github.com/msgpack/msgpack-ruby) blob in your database in the `#{my_attribute}_enc` column.
 It should be a binary column of sufficient size to store the encrypted data + metadata (suggested 65535).

 ##Additional Options
 You can add encryption contexts as strings, method calls, or procs.
 Default is none.